pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![Organizer settings page, on the privacy tab, showing input fields for the URLs to a privacy policy in different languages, a large blue box with legal info, and prefilled text fields for the privacy settings dialog](../assets/screens/organizer/privacy.png)

-On the "Privacy" tab, please provide an URL pointing to your privacy policy for each language you activated.
+On the "privacy" tab, please provide an URL pointing to your privacy policy for each language you activated.
 The default dialog text and button labels for the cookie consent banner should already be filled out.
 Feel free to edit or replace these as you see fit.

 pretix itself only ever sets cookies that are required to provide the service requested by the user or to maintain an appropriate level of security.
 Therefore, cookies set by pretix itself do not require consent in all jurisdictions that we are aware of.
-The settings on the "Privacy" tab will only have an effect if you use plugins that require additional cookies and participate in our cookie consent mechanism.
+The settings on the "privacy" tab will only have an effect if you use plugins that require additional cookies and participate in our cookie consent mechanism.

 Ultimately, it is your responsibility to make sure you comply with all relevant laws.
 We try to help by providing these settings, but we cannot assume liability since we do not know the exact configuration of your pretix usage, the legal details in your specific jurisdiction, or the agreements you have with third parties such as payment or tracking providers.